 - Activation: Students will experience exponential growth when they are given space to practice what they are being taught!
 Add times of activation to your school schedule so that your students can apply what they are learning in class, ask questions, and receive feedback.
 Incorporating activation into your school schedule will richly support students developing confidence and precision as they put gifts and truth into practice.

 - Connection Groups: Creating space for students to meet and build relationships through connection groups is a crucial aspect of school!
 Students experience an even greater level of learning when they have the opportunity to share testimonies or ask for prayer from one another.
 We recommend creating a time in your schedule for your students to experience the safety and community that connection groups offer, allowing them to discover and live out the reality of their identity as co-heirs with Christ.

 As you prepare for the launch of your school, remember that you won’t have the “perfect” schedule in your first year of running of a school.
 Design the best schedule you can, make adjustments as you can, and then reevaluate at the end of the year!
 Remember, you can always make improvements.
 We bless you as build a schedule to equip and empower this generation of revivalists!

-With your leadership team, answer the questions from Choose a Schedule for Your Target Audience.
+With your leadership team, answer the questions from the questions above.
 After going through the list of questions, we encourage you to look over the School Schedules (see below).
 This resource highlights some of the benefits of a full-time and part-time school schedule and provides some weekly schedule examples, which will help you determine whether a part-time or full-time schedule would best serve your school!

 - PDF: School Schedules